 This aids Google and other search engines in locating trustworthy sources of information for the search terms people have entered.

 Google will eventually locate what you're looking for, whether it's a restaurant near you, the answer to the inquiry "Do hedgehogs sneeze?” or whatever else your search is.
 However, without the good amount of optimization, your page will get lost in the long list of results.
+A recent study from Safari Digital SEO found that websites that appear on page two of Google (outside the top 10 search results) garnered less than 1% of total organic search engine clicks – making them all but invisible to prospective visitors.

 As a result, you will need to make adjustments depending on algorithms if you wish to rank better.
 Since most people aren't even aware of the foundations upon which they are constructed, they can be exceedingly difficult to understand.
 While Google is transparent in some areas, it will never divulge its trade secrets.
 In light of this, let's attempt to examine certain statistics used by Google that we at least are aware of.